 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Texas A&M University Student Health Services is required by law to maintain the privacy of certain confidential health information known as Protected Health Information, or PHI, and to provide you with a Notice of our legal duties and privacy practices with respect to your PHI.
+Your information is protected by federal law.
+Texas A&M University Student Health Services is required to maintain the privacy of certain confidential health information known as Student Health Records, or SHR, and to provide you with this notice of our legal duties and privacy practices with respect to your SHR.
 We are required to abide by the terms of this version of this notice, most currently in effect.

-Uses and Disclosures of Protected Health Information (PHI)
+Uses and Disclosures of Student Health Records (SHR)

-Texas A&M University Student Health Services may use PHI for the purposes of treatment, payment, and health care operations, in most cases without your written permission.
-Examples of our use of your PHI for these purposes are:
+Texas A&M University Student Health Services may use SHR for the purposes of treatment, payment, and health care operations, in most cases without your written permission.
+Examples of our use of your SHR for these purposes are:

-For Payment – This includes any activities we must undertake in order to get reimbursed for the services we provide to you, including such things as organizing your PHI and submitting bills to insurance companies (either directly or through a third party billing company) management of billed claims for services rendered, medical necessity determinations and reviews, utilization review, and the collection of outstanding accounts.
+For Payment – This includes any activities we must undertake in order to get reimbursed for the services we provide to you, including such things as organizing your SHR and submitting bills to insurance companies (either directly or through a third party billing company), management of billed claims for services rendered, medical necessity determinations and reviews, utilization review, and the collection of outstanding accounts.